kjaqaman/conditionalColoc/README.md

 conditionalColoc is a software, written in Matlab, for analyzing the colocalization relationships between objects in three-channel microscopy images.

-Conceptually, it divides the channels into target, reference and condition, and addresses the question whether the extent of target colocalization with reference is influenced, positively or negatively, with target and/or reference colocalization with condition.
+Conceptually, it divides the channels into target, reference and condition, and addresses the question whether the extent of target colocalization with reference is influenced, positively or negatively, by target and/or reference colocalization with condition.

 It handles two types of three-channel images: